StayAtHomeAstronut/kotlinpasswordmanager/README.md

 safeguard sensitive information.
 I focused specifically on how secure password management systems work.
 This project allowed me to build an understanding of secure data handling.

+Using the password manager is fairly straightforward, simply run the program in a command line or a compiler (intelliJ is reccomended) and follow the prompts in the console to create a new user and/or access your account.
+The program handles the creation of a user file and its access, so you simply need to enter your information to proceed.
+IMPORTANT!
+You will need to remember your master password to access the passwords you save in the future.
+If you forget it, there is currently no way to access the data.
+An example password file is included for testing.
+Enter the username 'Sean' and the password 'wumbo' to access it.
+Keep in mind, everything you add is case-sensitive, including usernames, passwords, and other information.

 [Password Manager Demo Video](https://youtu.be/kmnVj9G0ms0)

 # Development Environment